Azure/AKS-Landing-Zone-Accelerator/Scenarios/Prometheus & Grafana/README.md

 re Monitor Workspace for Prometheus is a new service (in preview).
 It is not yet supported with ARM template or with Terraform resource.

-So, we'll use `azapi` terraform provider to create the Monitor Workspace for Prometheus.
+So, we'll use (`azapi`) terraform provider to create the Monitor Workspace for Prometheus.

 And we'll use a `local-exec` to run a command line to configure AKS with Prometheus.

-AKS, Grafana and Log Analytics are suported with ARM templates and Terraform.
+AKS, Grafana and Log Analytics are supported with ARM templates and Terraform.

 ### Deploying the resources using Terraform